nedwidek/osql/README.md

 osql is a community-oriented fork of osquery with support for CMake, public CI testing, and regular releases.

-This repository contains the CMake build system for osquery.
+This repository contains the CMake build system for osql.
 The osquery-src folder is a submodule that contains Facebook's osquery experimental branch, unaltered.

 Our development branch has the most updated version of Facebook's code.
 The master branch contains the latest release tag.
 The osql branch contains the community release.